khairuldzulqarnain/khairuldzulqarnain/README.md

 - 👋 Hi, I’m @khairuldzulqarnain
 - 👀 You can visit my Project Website  http://www.khairuldzulqarnain.com
-- 👀 I’m interested in Automation
+- 👀 I’m interested in Automation and Artificial Intelligence
-- 🌱 I’m currently learning UIPath
+- 🌱 I’m currently learning UIPath, Machine Learning and Deep Learning
-- 💞️ I’m looking to collaborate on UIPath
+- 💞️ I’m looking to collaborate on UIPath, Data Science
 - 📫 How to reach me email my at khairuldzulqarnain@gmail.com

 <!---